ONS-Innovation/github-policy-dashboard/README.md

 The following users must be provisioned in AWS IAM:

-- ecr-user
+- `ecr-user`
   - Used for interaction with the Elastic Container Registry from AWS cli
-- ecs-app-user
+- `ecs-app-user`
-  - Used for terraform staging of the resources required to deploy the service
+  - Used for Terraform staging of the resources required to deploy the service

 The following groups and permissions must be defined and applied to the above users:

-- ecr-user-group
+- `ecr-user-group`
   - EC2 Container Registry Access
-- ecs-application-user-group
+- `ecs-application-user-group`
   - Dynamo DB Access
   - EC2 Access
   - ECS Access